6 Tips to protect your data when working from home

 - Provide them with relevant information and other safety protocols they need to follow.

-Human error is one of the most common reasons cyber criminals enter your network and steal all valuable information.
-In fact, 95% of security breaches are caused by human error.
+Human error is one of the most common reasons cyber-criminals enter your network and steal all valuable information.
+Statistics show that 95% of security breaches are caused by human error.

 Teaching your employees to be vigilant and understand security protocols will help them to protect your data when working from home.